Chocolate Chip Coconut Cookies

 Large size cookies alongside the smaller size chocolate chip cookies on a sheet of wax paper.

-• You can prep the dough in advance and keep it in your fridge until you are ready to bake.
+• You can make the cookie dough in advance and keep it in your fridge until you are ready to bake.

 • Also, you can freeze the dough as well until you are ready to bake.
 But remember to allow the dough to thaw for at least 30 minutes or more before baking.

-• If you don’t have any “mini” chocolate chips on hand, don’t fret!
+• Don’t have any “mini” chocolate chips on hand?
+Don’t fret!
 This recipe will work fine with any chocolate chips you may have.

 • Always store these cookies in a sealed container to keep them fresh and chewy for days! (if they last that long!)